Large-Language-Model Enabled Semantic Communication Systems

 Here, $C_k(\cdot)$ represents the frequency count function for the $k$-th elements in $n$-grams.
-BLEU captures contextual relationships to some extent but primarily evaluates surface similarity of $n$-grams without considering semantic equivalence.
+BLEU captures contextual relationships to some extent but primarily evaluates superficial similarity of $n$-grams without considering semantic equivalence.
 Consequently, BLEU may assign a lower score even when the generated text is semantically aligned with the reference, due to differences in expressions or the use of synonyms.

-\textit{2) Sentence Similarity:} In addressing the issue of polysemous words, Xie \textit{et al.} introduced a novel evaluation metric for sentence similarity \cite{xie2021deep}.
+(2) Sentence similarity: For addressing the issue of polysemous words, Xie {et al.} introduce a novel evaluation metric for sentence similarity \citep{xie2021deep}.
 Sentence similarity assesses the semantic equivalence between two sentences using a pre-trained model.
-Such models, exemplified by BERT \cite{devlin2018bert}, are natural language processing models trained extensively on diverse corpora.
-The semantic similarity between sentences \( s \) and \( \hat{s} \), both from the sender and receiver perspectives, is computed as follows:

-where \( \mathbf{B}_{\Phi} \), based on BERT, represents a highly parameterized pre-trained model designed for extracting semantic information from text.
+Such models, exemplified by BERT \citep{devlin2018bert}, are natural language processing models trained extensively on diverse corpora.
+The semantic similarity between sentences \(s \) and \(\hat{s} \), both from the sender and receiver perspectives, is computed as follows: where \(\mathbf{B}_{\Phi} \), based on BERT, represents a highly parameterized pre-trained model designed for extracting semantic information from text.

-\textit{3) BER:} BER is a widely adopted metric for assessing the performance of communication systems, quantifying the likelihood of correctly receiving a transmitted symbol.
+(3) BER: BER is a widely adopted metric for assessing the performance of communication systems, quantifying the likelihood of correctly receiving a transmitted symbol.
 A low BER signifies the system's capability to accurately recover transmitted symbols.
 However, bit-level errors often inadequately reflect the performance of semantic transmission systems.
 For instance, occasional bit errors per word may yield a negligible BER, yet render the received text unintelligible due to the absence of correctly received words.
-Conversely, texts experiencing notably high BER can remain understandable if crucial semantic elements are correctly deciphered.
+Conversely, texts with notably high BER can remain understandable if crucial semantic elements are correctly deciphered.
 Leveraging LLM-SC, which achieves error-free transmission and facilitates communication compatible across technical and semantic levels, BER serves as a pertinent evaluation metric.